u3a-siteworks-development/u3a-siteworks-core/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+= 1.1.5 =
-= 1.1.4 =
+* Bug 1081: Remove u3a venue list block as this will not be implemented = 1.1.4 =
 * Bug 1074 u3aeventlist and u3agrouplist filters.
 Now fixed the bug introduced in v1.1.3
 = 1.1.3 =